 ** There is no extra credit at MRHS **

-Late Work Collection: Homework is due at 7:30am but students may receive full credit for a homework assignment by writing out the assignment on notebook paper and turning in the assignment to the teacher’s late work bin as instructed.
+Homework is due at 7:30am but students may receive full credit for a homework assignment by writing out the assignment on notebook paper and turning in the assignment to the teacher’s late work bin as instructed.
 A student cannot print out their completed assignment, it must be hand written and turned in by the end of the unit of study.
 If homework is late more than 3 times, the student will need to attend ACA-Prep to do the homework assignment.

 In-class assignments may be due by the end of the class period.
 We will spend time on a daily basis working in small groups or individually on assignments.
 THIS IS NOT FREE TIME.
 When you are in this class you need to be working, if you are reminded repetitively about staying on task you will receive a zero for the assignment you are supposed to be working on.
-If the class cannot stay on task, this portion of the class will be cut out and all assignments will be completed solely at home.

 Test and Quizzes: